maxplanck-ie/snakepipes/docs/content/setting_up.rst

 Installing snakePipes
 ---------------------

 The easiest way to install snakePipes is via our conda channel.
 The following command install snakePipes and also creates a conda virtual environment named ``snakePipes``, which you can then activate via ``conda activate snakePipes``.
+Specifying snakePipes version avoids issues with conda's environment solver.

 .. code:: bash

-    conda create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes
+    conda create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes==2.1.1

 This way, the software used within snakePipes do not conflict with the software pre-installed on your terminal or in your python environment.

 .. note:: This might take a few minutes depending on the access to conda channels.

+snakePipes is going to move to mamba in the long-term perpective.

 Development installation
 ~~~~~~~~~~~~~~~~~~~~~~~~